AlexandreNadiras/PersonalProjects/UseCase/README.md

-Here is the list of files contained in this repo:
+Here is the list of file contained in this repo:

 	- UseCaseObjectives.py: the main file that contains the first objectives
 	- BonusSQL.py: contains the 1 & 2 bonus Questions